This past year has been an effort to up our Catholic liturgical living, which means more solemn events AND more feasts. Win/win!

-Read more: Feast Day’s blog post: “King Cake & Mardi Gras in New Orleans”
+Read more on Feast Day’s blog post: “King Cake & Mardi Gras in New Orleans”

 Read more: Catholic Culture: Pre-Lenten Celebrations